 Buying off the rack might mean a difference in selection, but not a difference in service.
 "Brides who want to buy off the rack still need to make an appointment and work with a dedicated consultant to help them pick the right gown," Quinn says.
 Alexander adds: "Off-the-rack girls are not fitted like our private clients, but we sit down with each bride.
 We discuss the types of changes that would make their dress fit better, and then recommend the right tailor to make those alterations."
 So remember: Your salon consultants are there to assist you, even if they're not the ones ultimately fitting you.

 You might be considering shopping off the rack because you don't have the six months it takes to complete a custom dress.
 But that doesn't mean you should wait until the last minute.
 "Brides still need to build in a fitting schedule," advises Quinn.
 "If you want to make adjustments to the design of your dress, such as adding a strap or lowering the back, you should start that process as early as possible.
 Tailoring that affects the fit, like taking in a waist or letting out a hem, can usually be done on a shorter timeline."
 Be sure to schedule a final fitting two to three weeks before the wedding.

 Don't Buy a Dress That's Way Too Big

 Off-the-rack dresses are typically cheaper than their extravagant salon counterparts due to the lack of excess fabric and embellishments.
 But that doesn't always mean they're a bargain.
-Brides who are looking to score a deal should shop towards the end of the season, when many sample dresses are put on the sales floor.
+Brides who are looking to score a deal should shop towards the end of the season when many sample dresses are put on the sales floor.
+These sample dresses are inventory that the salon is trying to move to make room for new styles.
 The important thing to keep in mind?
 "When buying a sample dress, make sure to check over the gown thoroughly.
 If there are any damages, it's up to the client to get them fixed," says Quinn.